splunk/observability-workshop/content/en/s4r/6-apm/5-apm-trace-analyzer.md

 weight: 5
 ---

-As Splunk APM provides a **NoSample™** end-to-end visibility of every service Splunk APM captures every trace.
+As Splunk APM provides a **NoSample** end-to-end visibility of every service Splunk APM captures every trace.
 For this workshop, the **Order Confirmation ID** is available as a tag.
 This means that we can use this to search for the exact trace of the poor user experience you encountered earlier in the workshop.

 {{% notice title="Trace Analyzer" style="info" %}}